ModelOriented/triplot/README.md

 ## Overview

-The `triplot` package provides an instance-level explainer for the groups of explanatory variables called aspect importance.
+The `triplot` package provides tools for exploration of machine learning predictive models.
+It contains an instance-level explainer called `predict_aspects` (AKA `aspects_importance`), that is able to explain the contribution of the whole groups of explanatory variables.

-Package enables grouping predictors into entities called aspects.
-Afterwards, it calculates the contribution of those aspects to the prediction for a given observation.

-Furthermore, package delivers functionality called `triplot`.
-It illustrates how the importance of aspects change depending on the size of aspects.
+Furthermore, package delivers functionality called `triplot` - it illustrates how the importance of aspects (group of predictors) change depending on the size of aspects.

 Key functions: